-Study and analysis of hair and the chemistry of color, permanent coloring, bleaching, frosting, streaking, toners, and corrective and publication of best student work in college literary magazine.
+Required Grade: Pass with a C or better Study and analysis of hair and the chemistry of color, permanent coloring, bleaching, frosting, streaking, toners, and corrective work, as well as safety precautions.
+Hair coloring techniques for both males and females.
+Lab fee.